 Be safe during JOTA-JOTI

-There were two options to register this year: Scout Leaders were able to register their groups or young people could register individually.
-We encouraged all participants to be prepared for a safe event by reading this page carefully and encouraged the following.
+We encourage all participants to be prepared for a safe event by reading this page carefully and following the Safe from Harm guidance.

 For those participating in-person with a Scout group: